ZhiCheng-Lucas/Calculate_Risk_Percentage/README.md

 # Calculate_Risk_Percentage

-# README

 ## About This Project

 This project is a Flask-based application designed for risk assessment calculations based on suspect cases from various log sources such as building access, proxy logs, and PC access.
-It incorporates a unique frequency scaling and normalization methodology to provide a nuanced and actionable risk percentage, ensuring that organizations can effectively monitor and respond to potential security threats.
+It incorporates a unique frequency scaling and normalization methodology to provide a nuanced and actionable risk percentage.

 ## Usage